Note: Only Eastman employees and retirees can rent equipment.

 4. New Equipment

 The revenue generated by your rental fees is returned by Recreation to the club.
 It is used to repair the existing equipment, replace old items, or purchase new pieces.
 The Hiking Club Rental Equipment is for the use of Hiking Club members.
 If any of you have ideas on equipment that you might like to have made available, please contact the rental equipment coordinator.
-(Cooking stoves cannot be offered due to unable to have fuel in B-310.)
+(Sleeping bags are not offered due to inability to their ensure cleanliness.)

 5. Who may rent equipment?